Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 ![Segment Revenue Distribution](https://github.com/Manik-Kapil/GoodPulse-EComRetentionFiasco/blob/2b0a8fb7e4632029391ba39e1f52d865bbae4f96/Seg%20Rev%20Dist.png)

 **Organic search** dominates acquisition across all high-value segments.
 This is a positive signal: customers are finding the platform through genuine discovery, not paid dependency.
 Paid search and social channels are present but contribute a small fraction of revenue — before investing further in these channels, attribution analysis should validate whether they are attracting lower-quality customers or simply underleveraged.

 > ⚠️ **Urgent flag:** $2.2M sitting in *At Risk \| High Value \| One-time* is the highest-urgency retention priority.
-These customers have a purchase history; targeted re-engagement can convert them back to Active.
+These customers have a purchase history; **targeted re-engagement can convert them back to Active**.
 The cost of retention is always lower than the cost of new acquisition.

 ---